Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 Apply the patch.

-kubectl patch ValidatingWebhookConfiguration redb-admission --patch "$(cat modified-webhook.yaml)"
+sh oc patch ValidatingWebhookConfiguration \ redb-admission --patch "$(cat modified-webhook.yaml)"

-Verify the admission controller installation
+Verify admission controller installation

-This should force the admission controller to reject it.
+Apply an invalid resource as shown below to force the admission controller to reject it.
 If it applies successfully, the admission controller is not installed correctly.

-$ kubectl apply -f - << EOF
+oc apply -f - << EOF

 apiVersion: app.redislabs.com/v1alpha1